hellerve/match-utils/README.md

 is a collection of utility macros around `match`.

-WIP, the scoring has to be verified and the optimization is messing with catch-all clauses.
+WIP, the scoring has to be verified.

 ## Usage